Consistent Approval-Based Multi-Winner Rules: Preliminaries

 \textbf{Approval-based committee ranking rules.} Let $k$ denote the desired size of the committee to be formed.
 We refer to elements of $\pow_k(C)$ as \emph{committees}.
 Throughout the paper, we assume that both $k$ and $C$ (and thus $m$) are arbitrary but fixed.
 Furthermore, to avoid trivialities, we assume $k<m$.

 An \emph{approval-based committee ranking rule (ABC ranking rule)}, $\calF \colon \calA(C) \to \mathscr W(\pow_{k}(C))$, maps approval profiles to weak orders over committees.
 Note that $C$ and $k$ are parameters for ABC ranking rules but since we assume that $C$ and $k$ are fixed, we omit them to alleviate notation.
 For an ABC ranking rule $\calF$ and an approval profile $A$, we write $\succeq_{\calF(A)}$ to denote the weak order $\calF(A)$.
-For $W_1,W_2\in\pow_k(C)$, we write $W_1 \succ_{\calF(A)} W_2$ if $W_1 \succeq_{\calF(A)} W_2$ and not $W_2 \succeq_{\calF(A)} W_1$, and we write $W_1 =_{\calF(A)} W_2$ if $W_1 \succeq_{\calF(A)} W_2$ and $W_2 \succeq_{\calF(A)} W_1$.
+For $W_1,W_2\in\pow_k(C)$, we write $W_1 \succ_{\calF(A)} W_2$ if $W_1 \succeq_{\calF(A)} W_2$ and not $W_2 \succeq_{\calF(A)} W_1$, and we write $W_1 \sim_{\calF(A)} W_2$ if $W_1 \succeq_{\calF(A)} W_2$ and $W_2 \succeq_{\calF(A)} W_1$.
 A committee is a \emph{winning committee} if it is a maximal element with respect to $\succeq_{\calF(A)}$.

 An \emph{approval-based committee choice rule (ABC choice rule)}, $\calF \colon \calA(C) \to \pow(\pow_k(C))\setminus\{\emptyset\}$, maps approval profiles to sets of committees, again referred to as \emph{winning committees}.
 As before, $C$ and $k$ are parameters for ABC choice rules but we omit them from our notation.
+Note that each ABC ranking rule naturally defines an ABC choice rule by returning all top-ranked committees.
+In contrast, ABC choice rules do not immediately translate to ABC ranking rules, since the relative ranking of losing committees is not known.

-An ABC ranking rule is \emph{trivial} if for all $A\in\calA(C)$ and $W_1,W_2\in\pow_k(C)$ it holds that $W_1 =_{\calF(A)} W_2$.
+An ABC ranking rule is \emph{trivial} if for all $A\in\calA(C)$ and $W_1,W_2\in\pow_k(C)$ it holds that $W_1 \sim_{\calF(A)} W_2$.
 An ABC choice rule is \emph{trivial} if for all $A\in\calA(C)$ it holds that $\calF(A)=\pow_k(C)$.

-Let us now list some important examples of ABC ranking rules and ABC choice rules.
+Let us now list some important examples of ABC ranking rules.
 For some of these rules it was already mentioned in the introduction that they belong to the class of ABC counting rules; we discuss this classification in detail in Section~\ref{sec:abc-counting} and also give their defining counting functions.
 The definitions provided here are more standard and do not use counting functions.

 \begin{description} \item[Multi-Winner Approval Voting (AV).]
 In AV each candidate $c \in C$ obtains one point from each voter who approves of $c$.
 The AV-score of a committee $W$ is the total number of points awarded to members of $W$, i.e., $\sum_{v \in V}|A(v) \cap W|$.
 Multi-Winner Approval Voting considered as an ABC ranking rule ranks committees according to their score; AV considered as an ABC choice rule outputs all committees with maximum AV-scores.